Shopify/maintenance_tasks/README.md

   Record objects in order to protect sensitive data.
 CSV rows, on the other hand, are converted to strings and passed raw to Bugsnag, so make sure to filter any personal data from these objects before adding them to a report.

-The error handler is called within the context of the `TaskJob`, allowing you to access detailed information about the task.
+* `task_job`: The instance of `TaskJob` that was being executed.
+This allows you to access detailed information about the task.

 #### Customizing the maintenance tasks module